Passport, Visa, and Residence Permit

-In order to enter Hungary, you will need a valid passport.
-Your passport must be valid for at least 6 months beyond your planned return date to the U.S.
+In order to enter Hungary, students need a valid passport.
+Passports must be valid for at least 3 months beyond their planned stay in Hungary/Schengen zone.

 You may make travel arrangements through any experienced travel agent.
 Each of the agencies listed below has had experience arranging travel to Hungary for North-American students:

-You should be aware that the cost of a flight to Budapest can vary as much as several hundreds of dollars from one travel agency to another or "on-line".
+You should be aware that the cost of a flight to Budapest can vary as much as several hundred dollars from one travel agency to another or online.
 Shopping around to compare prices is a good idea.

 Things to take along